 The typical dishwasher uses four to ten gallons of water per load.
-You can improve the water and energy efficiency of the unit by only running it when it is completely full.
-Consider scraping off dishes into the trash instead of running the dishwasher on a heavy duty cycle.
-Don’t run a heated dry cycle or steam clean cycle unless it is actually necessary.
+You can improve the water and energy efficiency of the unit by running it only when it is full.
+Consider scraping off dishes into the trash instead of running the dishwasher on a heavy-duty cycle.
+Don’t run a heated dry cycle or steam clean cycle unless it is necessary.

-Washing dishes by hand isn’t really a water saver.
+Washing dishes by hand is not a water saver.
 Depending on how efficiently you use the water in the sink, you may be able to fully clean the dishes with less than ten gallons of water.

 All of this direct indoor water usage totals up to sixty to sixty-five gallons of water per person.
 If you’re an apartment dweller, that is probably how much water you are using per day.
 If you own the typical suburban home, though, that’s just the start.

 The remaining third of the average home owner’s water usage takes place outside.
 Outdoor water faucets will pull roughly two gallons per minute.
 Sprinklers can use much more water than this.
 Fortunately, most of us aren’t running the sprinklers more than we need to, and a lot of households don’t have sprinkler systems at all.
 This makes selecting an effective watering schedule a major water-saving measure.
 Don’t water the grass if it doesn’t need it.